geojeff/kivy-statecharts/docs/index.rst

 Introduction
 ============

-The kivy-statecharts framework might be called "advanced," but this could be a mistaken notion.
+The kivy-statecharts framework might be called "advanced," but this is a mistaken notion.
 As we will see in the examples, even a simple application can be made using statecharts.

-It is assumed here that you already understand Kivy bindings and the events system, how to build widgets with both python and kv language approaches, and general concepts of using Kivy.
+However, because there is a natural progression and dedicated documentation for learning basic Kivy programming, it is assumed here that you already understand Kivy bindings and the events system, how to build widgets with both python and kv language approaches, and general concepts of using Kivy.

 The developer may code the statechart for a new app directly, or a statechart drawing may be done first.
 At some point, making a statechart drawing is